|

 family

-of ten thin and ultra-thin fonts that can be used to prevent copy,
+of ten thin and ultra-thin fonts

-or set small print blocks
+copy, or set small print blocks

 |